Your shows shows off your latest projects and shows the world you're at the top of your game.

 For Shannon and Wilson, we designed a branded panel celebrating their historical founders and significant track record of experience.

-If you have a unique offering have you shared what makes it special?
-Have you done it in a way that is visual and concise?
-Not everyone has something unique that they want to promote.
-You may have a matrix of services.
 Separate kitchen galleries and bathroom galleries for example.
 If so, are they clickable and enticing?
 Are they easy to find?
 Do they lead to pages that are optimized for conversion?
-Then you’re ready to continue…

 Proof and credibility are two essential elements of a construction website.
 You can to build credibility in several different ways via:

-Short of actual proof—you can add a founder’s message.
-This is where you need to use a photo where if your spouse can say—with a straight face—that “yes,” this photo will definitely inspire people to trust you.
-Get a good one.
-Photographers are not that expensive.
+Try adding a founder’s message.
+This is where you need to use a photo where your spouse can say—with a straight face—“yes,” this photo will definitely inspire people to trust you.

 When visitors first land on your website, they have no idea who you are.
 They may have found your site through a Google search, or perhaps someone sent them a link in an email.
 The Proof section is where you start building trust.